 SBA's Economic Injury Disaster Loan (EIDL) Program and Emergency Economic Injury Grant Program (EEIG) - Even though the Economic Injury Grant portion of this program ended effective 7-11-2020, this program is still accepting new applications!
-Assistance is in the form of a 30-year, fixed-rate emergency loan for eligible small businesses at 3.75% and non-profit organizations at 2.75%.
+Assistance is available in the form of a 30-year, fixed-rate emergency loan for eligible small businesses at 3.75% and non-profit organizations at 2.75%.
 For the first time, this program is also open to agricultural businesses!
-For information about this program and how to apply, visit https://www.sba.gov/funding-programs/disaster-assistance, https://covid19relief.sba.gov/#/, or https://www.sba.gov/page/guidance-businesses-employers-plan-respond-coronavirus-disease-2019-covid-19.
+For information about EIDL and how to apply, visit .

 State & Local Emergency Assistance Options

-NEW JERSEY EMERGENCY BUSINESS ASSISTANCE PROGRAMS that are currently accepting applications are listed on the State's Emergency Assistance Eligibility Wizard website at https://assistance.business.nj.gov/.
+NEW JERSEY EMERGENCY BUSINESS ASSISTANCE PROGRAMS that are currently accepting applications are listed on the State's Emergency Assistance Eligibility Wizard website at .
 This site is designed to help businesses learn about programs still available.
-These include the Small Business Emergency Assistance Grant Program - Phase 2, the Emergency Assistance Guarantee Program, the NJ Entrepreneur Support Program, and financial relief on existing NJEDA obligations.
-The details of a few opportunities are listed below:
+The details of a few opportunities and their status are listed below:

-NJEDA & CDFI Emergency Loan Loss Reserve Fund - This joint loan program, which was announced by the New Jersey Economic Development Authority (NJEDA) on 4-17-2020, and offers direct loans through a partnership between NJEDA and CBAC, and other CDFIs serving NJ.
-CBAC is still working with the NJEDA on the details of this program but is currently offering NJEDA Guaranteed Loans and other options to assist small businesses.
+NJEDA & CDFI Emergency Loan Loss Reserve Fund - This joint loan program, which the New Jersey Economic Development Authority (NJEDA) announced on 4-17-2020, offers direct loans through a partnership between NJEDA and CBAC, and other CDFIs serving NJ.
+CBAC is still working with the NJEDA on this program's details but is currently offering NJEDA Guaranteed Loans and other options to assist small businesses.
 Please keep checking our website for updates on loan products and funding availability.

 Camden County CARES Small Business Grant Program: Grant funds were made available for small businesses that have been affected by the COVID pandemic through federal funds from the Coronavirus Aid, Relief, and Economic Security (CARES) Act to assist the community, including struggling businesses, during the COVID-19 pandemic.
-Applications for this program opened on 7-23-2020, and funding was limited -we do not have a status update.
-To learn more about the status of this program and funding availability, visit https://www.camdencounty.com/service/improvement-authority/camden-county-cares-small-business-grant/.
+Applications for this program opened 7-23-2020, and funding was limited - we do not have a status update.
+To learn more about the status of this program and funding availability, visit .

-NEW - State of Pennsylvania's COVID-19 Working Capital Access Program/State-Wide Small Business Assistance Program - The State of Pennsylvania offered two rounds of state-wide, multi-million dollar grant programs to support small businesses impacted by the COVID-19 public health crisis and subsequent business closure order.
+State of Pennsylvania's COVID-19 Working Capital Access Program/State-Wide Small Business Assistance Program - The State of Pennsylvania offered two rounds of state-wide, multi-million dollar grant programs to support small businesses impacted by the COVID-19 public health crisis and subsequent business closure order.
 The most recent round of grants is being made available through non-profit CDFI partners based in PA.
-To learn more about this grant opportunity, please visit:
+To learn more, please visit:

-PIDC (Philadelphia Industrial Development Corporation) "Restart PHL Loan Program- this 0% interest loan program provides flexible, low-cost capital from $25,000 to $250,000 to small businesses with less than $5M in revenue for costs associated with improved business resilience or growth, including working capital, fit-up, inventory, technology, mobilization, rehiring, and employee training.
-Businesses must be located in the City of Philadelphia and meet eligible demographic or geographic criteria.
-For more information, please visit: http://www.pidcphila.com/restart-phl-loan-fund.
+PIDC (Philadelphia Industrial Development Corporation) "Restart PHL Loan Program - - Applications for this program are closed.
+This 0% interest loan program provided flexible, low-cost capital from $25,000 to $250,000 to City of Philadelphia-based eligible small businesses with less than $5M in revenue for costs associated with improved business resilience or growth.
+For more information, please visit https://www.pidcphila.com/restart-phl-loan-fund.

 Disclaimer: Some of the above-listed programs allow you to combine assistance options and others do not.
 Please explore all options available to you in your state and county, and read directions carefully before proceeding with any loan or grant application.
 CBAC is not affiliated with any of these programs, except where expressly stated.
 We are providing these links for information purposes only and make no warranties or recommendations.